 John Lawton used to go to the White House to pick up presidents, vice presidents, and various heads of states for chopper rides.
 He was also the White House liaison officer for the HMX-1, the marine helicopter squadron that provides presidential transport.
 But when he returned to the White House in mid-June, he did so as an exhibitor at the first-ever White House Maker Faire.
 A veteran with a custom-furniture business, he embodies the inventive, do-it-yourself (DIY) spirit the Maker Faire celebrates.

 When his service in the presidential squadron ended in 2013, Lawton relocated to Austin, Texas, a city that he’d longed to live in.
 “It’s an innovator-, inventor-friendly place,” he remarked.
 The city suited his tinkering tendencies, shaped equally by his welder father and artist mother.
 That’s also where he stumbled on TechShop, a membership-based personal manufacturing community with production and training facilities across eight cities (two more locations opening soon).
 TechShop provides one-year free membership to veterans like Lawton, who served three deployments, two years in Iraq.
-So he joined the build-and-play TechShop community.
-Continue reading
+So he joined the build-and-play TechShop community. →']);" class="more-link">Continue reading

 Several blocks away from the heart of downtown San Francisco, where pubs and clubs commingle with warehouses, clean, bold typefaces enclosed in a yellow-and-black border painted on a wall announce the pending arrival of TechShop.
 The two story, 17,000 sq. ft. space is currently empty, save a series of workbenches, dangling ceiling lights, metal cutters, and woodcutters.
 Come January, the sunny, spacious building will become a members-only do-it-yourself workshop, the fifth in a chain.